metal-stack/docs/docs/src/overview/gpu-support.md

 With this basic installation, the worker node is ready to process GPU workloads.

+!!! warning
-But there is a caveat, only one `Pod` is able to get access to the GPU.
-If this meets your requirements no additional configuration is required.
+    However, there is a caveat - only one 'Pod' can access the GPU.
+If this is all you need, no additional configuration is required.
-If you on the other hand, plan to deploy multiple applications which require GPU support and there are not so much GPUs available, you must configure the `gpu-operator` to allow to share the GPU across multiple `Pods`.
+    On the other hand, if you are planning to deploy multiple applications that require GPU support, and there are not that many GPUs available, you will need to configure the `gpu-operator` to allow the GPU to be shared between multiple `Pods`.

-There are several approaches available for sharing GPUs, please consult the official Nvidia documentation for further reference.
+There are several approaches to sharing GPUs, please consult the official Nvidia documentation for further reference.

 [https://developer.nvidia.com/blog/improving-gpu-utilization-in-kubernetes](https://developer.nvidia.com/blog/improving-gpu-utilization-in-kubernetes)
 [https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/gpu-operator-mig.html](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/gpu-operator-mig.html)